erdemkeren/mmacenv_installer/README.md

  - install_mmacenv (will install all)
 ```

+# Dev Directory

-To see the directory hierarchy of my dev_directory, check:
+To see the directory hierarchy of my dev_directory (created by create_dev_directory), check:
 [https://github.com/erdemkeren/mmacenv_installer/tree/master/contents/devfsh](https://github.com/erdemkeren/mmacenv_installer/tree/master/contents/devfsh)

+It will be cloned inside ~/dev